gbezyuk/logux-sync/README.md

 ## Diagnostics

 Sometimes connection could goes down without disconnected event.
 So there is a answer for every message to be sure, that it was received.

-You can set milliseconds to `timeout` option and if answer will not received in this time, Logux Sync will close connection and throw a error.
+You can set milliseconds `timeout` option and if answer will not received in this time, Logux Sync will close connection and throw a error.

 ```js
 new Client(host, log, connection, {